Multiplicity of powers of path ideals of a line graph: Multiplicity

-Based on Proposition~\ref{squarefree-mult}, our main result can be obtained through an induction process.
-The crucial step in the proof is to identify suitable short exact sequences.
-In order to do this, we require the following lemmas.
+Based on Proposition~\ref{squarefree-mult}, we can obtain our main result through an induction process.
+In this process, constructing suitable short exact sequences is the crucial step.
+In order to achieve this, we require the following lemmas.

-Recall the {\it support} of monomial $u$ is defined as $\{i\in [n]\:\; x_i \mbox{ divides } u\}$.
-For a monomial ideal $I$, the support of $I$ is the union of supports of minimal generators of $I$.
-Note that if monomial ideals $I$ and $J$ have disjoint supports, then $I:J=I$.
-Another fact that is used in the following proof is that if $I,J$ and $K$ are all monomial ideals then $(I+J):K=(I:K)+(J:K)$.
-Moreover, if we assume further that $J$ and $K$ have disjoint supports, then we have This fact is also useful in the following proof.
+Recall the {\it support} of monomial $u$ is the set $\{i\in [n]\:\; x_i \mbox{ divides } u\}$.
+For a monomial ideal $I$, we define the {\it support} of $I$ to be the union of supports of minimal generators of $I$.
+If monomial ideals $J$ and $K$ have disjoint supports, then $J:K=J$.
+Thus, if $I$ is another monomial ideal, then we have $(I+J):K=(I:K)+(J:K)=(I:K)+J.$ This fact is utilized in the following proofs without explicit reference.